OhMyGuus/BetterCrewLink/README.md

 <b>Notes:</b><br />

- - For issues with this fork u can message me on discord (ThaGuus#2140) and I will do my best to resolve it.
+ - For issues with this fork you can message me on discord (ThaGuus#2140) and I will do my best to resolve it.

   -  To get the most of BetterCrewLink use the voice server: <a href="https://bettercrewl.ink">`https://bettercrewl.ink`</a>